Bhaurao Datar: 1922-1928

 Out of Dadasaheb's 119 movies, 80 were made between 1918 and 1928.
 It is worth mentioning that out of 80 movies, 60 had Bhaurao Datar in different roles.
 He also acted in silent and talkie films with other renowned directors like Nanasaheb Sarpotdar, Master Vinayak and Bhalji Pendharkar.
 He acted in silent films but his performances were so lively that one used to be simply mesmerized.

 1928-1933

 After leaving Dadasaheb's company in Nasik, he set off to Nanasaheb Sarpotdar's company in Pune known as Aryan Company.
-He performed brilliantly in 15 out of 20 films made her.
+He performed in 15 out of 20 films made.
 His role as ‘Thaksen’ in Prince Thaksen, Samsher in Samsher Bahaddar (Brave Samsher), Dr. Madan in Good Bye Marriage, Ramdas in Bhavani Talwar etc. were highly appreciated.
 With Lalita Pawar, he had many silent films like Dashrathi Ram, Subhadra haran, Chatur Sundari, Thakay Maushi, Samsher Bahadur and Prithviraj Sanyogita.
 They also worked together in ‘Duniya Kya hai’ and ‘Netaji Palkar’ later.